Your ‘accounting period’ for Corporation Tax is the time covered by your Company Tax Return.

 Your accounting period can also be different to your financial year when your accounts cover:

-- more than 12 months, eg after you lengthen your company year
+- more than 12 months, for example after you lengthen your company year

-- less than 12 months, eg after you close your company or shorten its year
+- less than 12 months, for example after you close your company or shorten its year

 If your accounts cover more than 12 months